sickrov/sickrov.github.io/README.md

 - All cluster certificates are signed by the CA
 - ETCd has its own certificate.
 - types:
---apiserver cert
+-- apiserver cert
---kubelet cert
+-- kubelet cert
---scheduler cert
+-- scheduler cert